pat/riddle/README.markdown

     configuration_file = "/path/to/sphinx.conf"
     configuration      = Riddle::Configuration.parse!
 File.read(configuration_file)
     controller         = Riddle::Controller.new configuration, configuration_file

     # set the path where the indexer and searchd binaries are located:
     controller.bin_path = '/usr/local/bin'

     # set different binary names if you're running a custom Sphinx installation:
     controller.searchd_binary_name = 'sphinxsearchd'
     controller.indexer_binary_name = 'sphinxindexer'

     # process all indices:
     controller.index
     # process specific indices:
     controller.index 'articles', 'books'
     # rotate old index files out for the new ones:
     controller.rotate

     # start the daemon:
     controller.start
     # start the daemon and do not detach the process:
     controller.start :nodetach => true
     # stop the daemon:
     controller.stop

+The index, start and stop methods all accept a hash of options, and the :verbose option is respected in each case.

+Each of these methods will return an instance of `Riddle::CommandResult` - or, if the command fails (as judged by the process status code), a `Riddle::CommandFailedError` exception is raised.
+These exceptions respond to the `command_result` method with the corresponding details.

 ### SphinxQL Queries